Luxembourg Garden in Spring 13 copyright French Moments

 The beehive of the Jardin du Luxembourg © French Moments

-Not far is an orchard containing more than 700 apple and pear trees as well as grape vines.
+Not far is an orchard containing more than 700 apple and pear trees and grape vines.

 Paintings of the Luxembourg Gardens